 Budgeting for a Dutch wedding

-1. Couples seeking a legally binding marriage contract in the Netherlands can opt for a budget-friendly civil Dutch wedding.
+- Couples seeking a legally binding marriage contract in the Netherlands can opt for a budget-friendly civil Dutch wedding.
 The brief ceremony is held at the city wedding registry office.
 And the minimum registration fee is €193.30 – Amsterdam 2025

-2. You can hire a professional marriage officiant for a day.
+- You can hire a professional marriage officiant for a day.
 This person is eligible to conduct a legal Dutch wedding: a civil ceremony.
 Family members, best friends, or celebrants may lead the ceremony.
 However, they don’t have the authority to officially marry you.
 Therefore, a registrar from the Netherlands is present at your licensed venue to conduct the ceremony.
 This ensures the legality of the couple’s marriage.

-3. Alternatively, couples can research and book a venue.
+- Alternatively, couples can research and book a venue.
 Thereafter, celebrate their marriage with a non-legal wedding ceremony.
 This can be done without an official marriage license (civil ceremony).

-Co-presenting a Dutch wedding
+Co-officiating a Dutch wedding

-Ordained Officiant vs Registrar NL
+Celebrant vs Registrar NL

-In the Netherlands, only civil ceremonies and partnership registrations are permitted.
-A marriage registrar can unite two people in matrimony or civil partnership.
-What is a marriage registrar?
-A marriage registrar works independently or on behalf of the municipality.
-A licensed official, known as a Trouwambtenaar, is responsible for issuing a legal certificate of marriage.
-This serves as proof of registration.
-According to civil marriage law, they are authorised to officially marry you.
+Celebrant wedding services are non-legally binding and should not be confused with civil ceremonies.
+Only civil ceremonies and partnership registrations are permitted in the Netherlands and conducted by a marriage registrar (Trouwambtenaar).
+What is a registrar?
+They work independently or on behalf of the municipality and can unite two people in matrimony or civil partnership.
+The registrars are responsible for issuing a legal marriage certificate which serves as proof of registration.
 Registrars issue official documents: Deaths, Births & Marriages.
 They are also proficient in multiple languages, including English, French, Spanish, German, and Italian.
+Source: alletrouwambtenaar.nl

 Convert a partnership into marriage